-The external hazards combinations can threaten simultaneously diverse safety systems, and screening out external hazards without consideration of dependencies can lead to an underestimation of the associated risk.
-The international experience shows that the combinations of external hazards are considered only if the hazards are correlated [16].
+The external hazards combinations can threaten simultaneously (with buildings, facilities) diverse safety systems, and screening out external hazards without consideration of dependencies can lead to an underestimation of the associated risk.
+The international experience shows that the combinations of external hazards are considered only if the hazards are correlated [20].
 In practice, the selected combinations of correlated external hazards are strongly dependent on local conditions.